-By Adam Deutsch and Joshua W. Denbeaux as published in The Hill March 1, 2016
+By Joshua W. Denbeaux as published in The Hill March 1, 2016

 On Feb.
 23, 2016 the Consumer Financial Protection Bureau announced the latest settlement with one of America’s darling giants of the banking industry.
 The Feb.
 23 settlement with the CFPB is one of many ongoing systematic frauds relating to the loan servicing practices of Citibank and the credit card industry as a whole.
 This time the perpetrator of organized financial fraud is the nation’s third largest bank, Citibank, N.A. and the mark was YOU.